Whiteknight/whiteknight.github.com/stage/imcc_cleanup.md

 packfile subsystem.
 This was a good start, but I was running into a few problems and felt like I could do better.

-Since We can't merge anything before 3.0, and since I had a few more ideas, I just kept working.
+Since we can't merge anything before 3.0, and since I had a few more ideas, I just kept working.
 I added a few more (properly named) accessor functions into `src/packfile/api.c` to interact with `interp->initial_pf` and `interp->code`.
 Then I jumped into IMCC and started using those accessors instead of the